 Soprano Kimberly Moller is rapidly gaining recognition in the Boston music scene, both on the opera stage and in the concert hall.
-In the fall of 2012, Kimberly was the soprano soloist for Orff’s Carmina Burana with Metropolitan Chorale under the direction of Lisa Graham.
-An active recitalist, she was featured with composer Dan Shore on The Weekly Musician singing “Constancy”, a setting of a Mary Baker Eddy poem composed for their June 2012 recital at the Mary Baker Eddy Library.
-In March 2012, she appeared in La Donna Musicale’s premiere of Christina Rossi’s Il Figliuol Prodigo as Il Fratello and was praised by the Boston Musical Intelligencer for her “bright, focused voice” which “flawlessly executed the decorous music of the titular character’s brother.”
-Kimberly recently performed the soprano solos in Handel’s Messiah with All Saint’s Parish (Brookline, MA) under the direction of Steven Karidoyanes; she appeared in The MetroWest Opera production of Cendrillon as La Fee, and in Concord Orchestra’s Opera and Broadway Showstoppersconcert, performing selections from The Phantom of the Opera, South Pacific, and The Mikado.
+Praised for her “bright, focused voice” and “passionately sculpted line endings,” Kimberly earned her M.M. in Vocal Performance and Graduate Performance Diploma in Voice from Boston University in 2013.
+Recently, Kimberly toured with The Boston Pops under the direction of Keith Lockhart as a soloist and became the Soprano Artist in Residence of Metropolitan Chorale of Brookline.
+This year, she sang the role of Mabel in the steampunk world of Pirates of Penzance with Sudbury Savoyards and returned to Pilgrim Festrival Chorus and Orchestra as a soloist for Mendelssohn’s “Hymn of Praise.”
+In 2013, Kimberly’s concert season included the soprano solo in Masterworks Chorale’s Brahms Requiem Summer Sing as well as Carl Orff’s Carmina Burana with Plymouth’s Pilgrim Festival Chorus and also with Metropolitan Chorale.
+An active recitalist, she was featured on a sold-out salon concert entitled Love is in the Aire for Cambridge Symphony Players.
+In December 2012, Kimberly appeared with Brockton Symphony Orchestra and Cambridge Symphony Orchestra as the featured soloist for their annual Christmas Pops Concerts.
+In June 2012, she sang with composer and pianist Dan Shore on The Weekly Musician singing “Constancy”, a setting of a Mary Baker Eddy poem composed for their recital at the Mary Baker Eddy Library with Julia Carey, pianist.
+Kimberly enjoyed a “pants-role” as Fratello in reputable early music group La Donna Musicale’s premiere of Christina Rossi’s Il Figliuol Prodigo in Emmanuel Episcopal Church and also performed the soprano solos in Handel’s Messiah with All Saint’s Parish (Brookline, MA) under the direction of Steven Karidoyanes; she appeared in The MetroWest Opera production of Cendrillon as La Fee, and in Concord Orchestra’s Opera and Broadway Showstoppers concert, performing selections from The Phantom of the Opera, South Pacific, and The Mikado.